 35%

-We sleep in each quilt at its rated temperature and 5 degrees below, measuring internal temperature and subjective comfort across back, side, and stomach sleepers.
+We weigh documented warmth at the rated temperature and below, drawing on lab measurements and owner reports of comfort across back, side, and stomach sleepers.

 Weight & Packability